inovus-labs/explore-iot/Readme.md

-# explore-iot

-### IoT Projects Documentation Repository 🌐🔧
+# Explore-IoT - Projects Documentation Repository 🌐🔧

-Welcome to the IoT Projects Documentation Repository!
+Welcome to the Explore-IoT Projects Documentation Repository!
 This repository is dedicated to storing README files for various IoT projects.
 Each project includes a comprehensive guide on components required, circuit diagrams, code, setup instructions, usage, and troubleshooting.

 ## Table of Contents